spinnaker/governance/cx-sig-charter-draft.md

   - Contributor Summit(s)
   - [Gardening Days and hackathons](https://github.com/spinnaker-hackathon/gardening)
   - Retrospective moderation for other SIGs upon request
-  - Other events, like other SIG face to face events, upon request and consideration
+  - Other events, like other SIG face-to-face events, upon request and consideration
 - Strategize, build, and execute on scalable mentoring programs for all contributor levels.
 These may include:
   - [Google Summer of Code](https://summerofcode.withgoogle.com/archive/)
   - [Outreachy](https://www.outreachy.org/)
-- New mentoring programs: office hours, meet the contributors, 1:1 pairing, group mentoring, etc.
+- Mentoring programs, such as: office hours, meet the contributors, 1:1 pairing, group mentoring, etc.
 - Help onboard new and current contributors into the culture, workflow, and CI of our contributor experience through the [contributor guide](https://spinnaker.io/community/contributing/), other related documentation, contributor summits, and programs tailored to onboarding.
 - Perform issue triage on and maintain the spinnaker/contributor-experience repository.
 - Help SIGs with being as transparent and open as possible through creating best practices, guidelines, and general administration of YouTube, Zoom, and our mailing lists where applicable